MultiAgentOptimizationAndLearning/MultiAgentOptimizationAndLearning.github.io/_pages/lectures.md

 permalink: /lectures/
 title: lectures
 description:
-years: [Day 0, Day 1, Day 2, Day 3]
+years: [Day 1, Day 2, Day 3]
 nav: true
 nav_order: 2
 ---
-A list of publications in journals and conference proceedings, by year of publication for published articles, and year of submission for preprints.
-A list of works is also available on [Google Scholar](https://scholar.google.com/citations?user=mghzVekAAAAJ&hl=en).
+Copyright (c) 2024 Stefan Vlaski and Ali H. Sayed.

-*Copyright note.* This material is presented here to ensure timely dissemination of scholarly and technical work.
-Copyright and all rights therein are retained by authors or by the copyright holders.
-All persons accessing this information are expected to adhere to the terms and constraints invoked by each case’s copyright.
-Unless permitted by the license, these works may not be copied or re-posted without explicit permission.
+The material on this website is made available to attendees of the IEEE ICASSP 2024 Short Course ``Multi-Agent Optimization and Learning'' for personal use.
+It may not be copied, modified, or distributed without written consent by the instructors.

 <!-- _pages/publications.md -->
 <div class="publications">